AchiugoTrust/AchiugoTrust/README.md

 ## About Me 🚀

-I'm a **Backend Engineer** passionate about personalizing artificial intelligence.
+I'm an aspiring **Data and ML Engineer** passionate about personalizing artificial intelligence.
 I love learning new skills, tackling complex problems through automation, building and deploying robust systems, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Backend Development, Data Science and Machine Learning**
 - 🔭 Working on: **A SaaS web app for academic management, integrating real-time leaderboards and scalable backend infrastructure**